JohndKim/Relevance-Aware-Algorithmic-Recourse/README.md

 # Relevance Aware Algorithmic Recourse (RAAR)

 This code was used to research how "relevance" affects algorithmic recourse.
-There are many regression based datasets contained, and the ones specifically used in the paper are ['wine', 'wages', 'triazines', 'treasury', 'sulfur', 'space_ga', 'pollen', 'mortgage', 'kinematics8fh', 'insurance', 'housingBoston', 'forestFires', 'elevators', 'elecLen1', 'deltaElevation', 'deltaAilerons', 'debutenizer', 'cpuAct', 'calHousing', 'airfoild'].
+There are many regression based datasets contained, and the ones specifically used in the paper are calHousing, debutenizer, deltaAilerons, elecLen1, housingBoston, insurance, kinematics32fh, kinematics8fh, mortgage, space_ga, sulfur, treasury, triazines, wages, wine.

 Results show that relevance contributes recourses comparable to well-known baselines, with greater efficiency and lower relative costs.